 We’ve all heard the phrase “work-life balance” and the importance of adhering to an even mix of business and pleasure.
 For some, this could be making sure you spend enough time with your family, for others it could be ensuring you have one evening off a week to spend down the pub or seeing friends.

 However you choose to relax and take time off of work – make sure you do it, your health can benefit.
 It’s already been recommended by healthcare professionals that the UK should cut down to a four-day working week in order to combat stress.
-Whereas our research in early 2018 found that many self-employed workers were more familiar with the work-life blur!
+Whereas our Safety in Numbers research in early 2018 found that many self-employed workers were more familiar with the work-life blur!

 Are you really being productive?